fabmob/standard-covoiturage/standard-covoiturage_specification.md

 ##### Simple search technical specification

-The transport operator MUST return at most `count` matching results, or all matching results if `count` parameter is not specified.
+The carpooling operator MUST return at most `count` matching results, or all matching results if `count` parameter is not specified.
 All returned results MUST match the query parameters.

-If the parameter `count` is specified, the transport operator SHOULD return in priority the most relevant results.
-The measure of relevance is left to the discretion of the transport operator.
+If the parameter `count` is specified, the carpooling operator SHOULD return in priority the most relevant results.
+The measure of relevance is left to the discretion of the carpooling operator.

 If no `departureDate` attribute is provided by the MaaS platform in the call to `GET \driver_journeys` or `GET \passenger_journeys`, the current datetime MUST be assumed.

-The `id` attribute of the response MUST be unique for a given Transport Operator, among all journeys (`passengerJourneys` and `driverJourneys`).
+The `id` attribute of the response MUST be unique for a given carpooling operator, among all journeys (`passengerJourneys` and `driverJourneys`).

 The `price` attribute of the response SHOULD be a price estimation, if no estimation is possible, a price with type "UNKNOWN" SHOULD be returned.